rosariorussell/portfolio/content/_index.md

 </p>

 <p>
-Currently working on <a href="http://www.topcofounder.com/">TopCofounder</a>, where I'm developing a business model to help angel investors build startups quickly while minimizing capital requirements.
-More details <a href="/blogs/2019-10_topcofounder_pitch/">here</a>.
+Currently working on <a href="http://www.topcofounder.com/">TopCofounder</a>, where I'm helping angel investors validate business ideas and launch startups quickly with minimal initial capital requirements.
+More details <a href="/blogs/2019-10_topcofounder_startup_as_a_service/">here</a>.
 </p>

 <br/>